Create a Website Account - Manage notification subscriptions, save form progress and more.

 Roeland Park has been active in the restoration of Cooper Creek Park located along Roeland Drive.
 Roeland Park has been clearing out invasive species, replanting native species, and making the park more friendly to residents and pedestrians.
 Be on the lookout in our newsletters for updates on Roeland Park's progress in the restoration process!

 Roeland Park was the first city in the state of Kansas to install electric vehicle charging stations that provided free use.
 The City has since upgraded these chargers to the latest technology Level 2 to provide a quicker charge.
-There are two charging stations available in city hall's parking lot.
+There are two charging stations available in city hall's parking lot and are available to the public for free.

 In addition, the two Neighborhood Services vehicles were upgraded in 2022 to all electric Kia Souls.
 Other vehicles in the City fleet are hybrids.
 As vehicles approach the end of their life, we are considering what technology suits our needs and upgrade to electric or hybrid if it makes sense.